 7. Bake 40-45 minutes until a thermometer says the meat has reached 160°.

 1. Preheat oven to 350°F.

-2. Grease a cast iron skillet or other baking dish.
+2. Grease a cast iron skillet or another baking dish.

 3. Crack 16 eggs into a blender.
-Add 1 teaspoon each: salt, pepper, dried mustard powder.
+Add one teaspoon each: salt, pepper, dried mustard powder.
 Put the lid on and blend until it’s well-mixed.

 4. Slice a zucchini.
 Arrange it in the skillet/dish.

 5. Cut a red pepper in half.
 Pull out the membrane with your fingers.
 Rinse away the seeds.
 Shake it dry.

 6. Slice the pepper and arrange the slices on top of the zucchini.

 7. Carefully pour the blended egg mixture onto the vegetables in the skillet/dish.

 8. Bake for 30-40 minutes, until the center is no longer jiggly.
 Remove from oven and let sit 5 minutes before serving.